Trisha Yearwood: 1997–2001: Crossover success

 Yearwood issued first studio album two years later, Where Your Road Leads (1998).
 It was her first album produced by Tony Brown, with her five previous albums being produced by Garth Fundis.
-The singles, "There Goes My Baby", "Powerful Thing", and "I'll Still Love You More" became top ten hits on the Billboard country chart.
-The title track, was another collaboration with Garth Brooks and became a top twenty hit single.
+The singles, "There Goes My Baby", "Powerful Thing", and "I'll Still Love You More" became top-10 hits on the US country chart.
+The title track, was another collaboration with Garth Brooks and became a top-20 hit single.
 The album gained mostly positive reviews.
 About.com reviewed the album and gave it four stars, calling it "one of her best albums".
 It was also reviewed by Allmusic, which also gave the release four out of five stars.
 During this time, Yearwood engaged in additional ventures.
 In the summer of 1998, she performed with singer Luciano Pavarotti to benefit Liberian children.
-In 1999, she was inducted as a member of the Grand Ole Opry by Porter Wagoner, performing a cover Patsy Cline's "Sweet Dreams (Of You)" the night of her induction.
-She is still a member to date.
+In 1999, she was inducted as a member of the Grand Ole Opry by Porter Wagoner, and is still a member to date.

-Following a second divorce, Yearwood released her seventh studio album in March 2000 titled Real Live Woman.
+Following a second divorce, Yearwood released her seventh studio album in March 2000, titled Real Live Woman.
 In similarity to Hearts in Armor, the record reflected emotional conflicts following the separation.
-The album contained twelve tracks and included covers of Bruce Springsteen's "Sad Eyes" and Linda Ronstadt's "Try Me Again".
+The album contained 12 tracks and included covers of Bruce Springsteen's "Sad Eyes" and Linda Ronstadt's "Try Me Again".
 It was given critical acclaim from AllMusic, quoting Real Live Woman as a "measured, deliberate record in the best possible sense."
 The album sold 500,000 copies in the United States and spawned two singles: the title track and "Where Are You Now".

-In 2001, Yearwood released her eighth studio record Inside Out.
-It was produced by Mark Wright.
-The album included a collaboration from Don Henley on the title track, as well as Rosanne Cash and Vince Gill.
+In 2001, Yearwood released her eighth studio record, Inside Out, produced by Mark Wright.
+The album included collaborations from Don Henley on the title track, Rosanne Cash, and Vince Gill.
 AllMusic called the release "bound to inspire fans and fellow artists alike", calling Yearwood's voice "timeless".
 Rolling Stone gave the album four out of five stars calling, "Love Alone" and "Melancholy Blue" the best songs on the record.
-The album spawned the single "I Would've Loved You Anyway", which reached number 4 on the Billboard country chart.
+The album spawned the top five US country single, "I Would've Loved You Anyway".